-I wrote the popular essay How To Manage Smart People awhile ago, and often heard the feedback: “advice on smart people is easy.
-Tell us how to work with Stupid people.”
+I wrote the popular essay How To Manage Smart People years ago, and often heard the feedback: “advice on smart people is easy.
+Tell us how to work with stupid people.”
 I hoped to get to it eventually, but Jason Crawford beat me to it.
 And he wrote about it in much the way I would have:

 Unless you’re a world-class genius (statistically unlikely), you are probably mis-diagnosing people as stupid.